thor314/pazk/4-sumcheck/README.md

 cryptographic engineering, and zero knowledge theory!
 If that floats your boat, check out our discord group!

+Why both Rust and Python?
+Because, [I've found](https://github.com/thor314/euler-rs-py) that it's more efficient to prototype in a flexible language like Python, and subsequently translate my programs to Rust!
+Prototyping in Python allows for faster iterations, quicker debugging, and a better final code base when I translate to Rust.

 ## To run python tests:
 ```
 $ pytest python/sumcheck.py